Dancin’ In The Era of COVID-19, Cold & Flu (oh my!)

 - If you are unsure if you can or should return to dance, please seek the advice of your healthcare provider.
 EDC staff members are not qualified to give medical advice.

 If at any time during the season we are forced to close in-person classes, we will pause the season for up to six weeks during which we will offer free drop-in class virtually for technique and strength maintenance.
 If a closure results late in the season and we cannot enter the studio for longer than six weeks, then we will finish the season with a virtual schedule.
 We will do everything in our power to keep our kids dancing IN PERSON with zero interruptions.
-We do not expect to close, but we like having a plan in place just in case. 🙂 The situation is always changing, and we monitor it constantly.
+We do not expect to close, but we like having a plan in place just in case. 🙂 The situation is known for changing, and we monitor it constantly.
 You will be notified of new safety protocols and/or schedule changes as they emerge.
 Thank you for your support and cooperation.
 Let’s DANCE!

 We are monitoring the situation day-to-day.